ChiaraGiacomelli/NPM_CRC/README.md

 # Nucleophosmin role in colorectal cancer
 The scripts in this repository have been used in the analysis of Riboseq data from a murine colorectal cancer model upon depletion of Nucleophosmin (Npm1).

-The project was led by Dr. Georgios Kanellos, Postdoctoral Scientist in the lab of Prof. Owen Sansom at the CRUK Scotland Institute, Glasgow.

 The results have been published in the manuscript titled "Nucleophosmin supports WNT-driven hyperproliferation and tumour initiation" (DOI here)

 The basis of all analysis are the scripts in the main Riboseq branch of the [Bushell lab](https://github.com/Bushell-lab/Ribo-seq), developed by Dr. Joseph Waldron, Associate Scientist in the lab of Prof. Martin Bushell at CRUK Scotland Institute.